Tohll/Thread_fourmiliere/README.md

 ### What's new ?

- - predators now seek and destroy queens
+ - lifeBars are now displaying predator's life when damaged, and queen's life upon the anthill
- - Queens lose life is can't eat, and regenerate slowly if can eat
+ - feedback of soldiers actions are now displayed upon them

 ### What is it ?